Property delegation

 keyword does not need to be used as a delegate.
 So, for instance, an immutable object can provide a mutable delegate.

 Let's see an example.
-Let's say you implement a library to operate on values stored in preference files more easily[031_2].
+Let's say you implement a library to make it easier to operate on values stored in preference files2.
 This is how you want your library to be used:

 or Boolean